amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 >
 >This was a big surprise to us.
 We started asking our accomodation if they had a Government water line.
 Often they did and were happy to refill our bottles for us.
 We understand some travellers may be wary.
 Ultimately you must assess the risk for yourself, all we can say is that we drank a lot of Government line water without any issues, including in Trincomalee, Galle and Mirissa.

 Below we share some information about water in these places, including for Government water line and filtered/mineral water options.
 (Some areas in Sri Lanka rely more heavily on ground water, which we understand varies in quality from place to place.
-We did not happen to drink well water so cannot comment directly on this).
+We did not happen to drink well water so do not comment further on this).

 ### Trincomalee

 [Verified clean water lines][2] are installed at most accomodation and restaurants in the area.
-Ask your accomodation if you can use their government water line to re-fill your bottle.
+Ask your accomodation if you can use their Government water line to re-fill your bottle.

 The water tasted good and we had no issues :thumbsup: It is important to ask otherwise restaurants/accomodation assume tourists whould rather single-use plastic bottles :thumbsdown:

 Sometimes we find it helps to explain we are trying to use less plastic to avoid leaving plastic pollution behind us when we travel.
 Our hosts have been very responsive to this and happy to accomodate this request!
 But if a host is reluctant or doesnt understand our request, of course we respect that too.

 >#### *How we discovered this*
 >It was actaully a beachfront restaurant owner who first told us about this.
 He was concerned about plastic pollution, as were we, and he told us most properties in the area have at least one verified clean water line.
 A what in the who know?!
 How did we not know about this?!
 He went on to tell us that this was locally called a '[sofia line][2]’ (or something sounding like that!) after the french water company that installed the water infrastructure.
 We asked our accomodation ([Sea Zone Hotel][18]) and sure enough they had a line and showed us where we could refill our bottles with clean, safe drinking water!
-There were separate water lines to the guest bathrooms and there was only one drink safe 'sofia line' available outside and another one in the kitchen.
+There were separate water lines to the guest bathrooms (which are not safe for drinking) and there was only one drink safe 'sofia line' available outside and another one in the kitchen.
 The hotel owners told us it was mandatory for them to have that water line :potable_water:

 ### Galle Fort